Can You Vote Absentee?

 | General Election

-*Registration: The FPCA must be received by the 8th day after the election.
+*Registration: When using to register, the FPCA and FWAB must be received by the 8th day after the election.

 **Ballot Return: Ballots must be received by the 8th day after the election.